-Ke Iki Beach on the North Shore of Oahu has always been our favorite beach throughout the years given the magnificent shore break in the winter and pristine snorkeling/swimming conditions during the summer months.
+Ke Iki Beach in the heart of the “Seven Mile Miracle” on the North Shore of Oahu has always been our favorite beach throughout the years given the magnificent shore break in the winter and pristine snorkeling/swimming conditions at nearby Sharks Cove Marine Life Park during the summer months.
 After traveling to many other areas of the world Ke Iki is still one of the nicest beaches we have been to and it’s always exciting to return home to after a vacation ourselves!

 Many of you who stayed with us at Ke Iki Beach Cottage during the earlier years remember how it was only us neighbors on Ke Iki beach with very few others around.
 Yes, it’s always been a destination for model/commercial photo shoots, sometimes nicknamed “Kodak Beach” and Hollywood has set up camp a few times such as “The Big Bounce”.
 I even remember a Japanese JPOP band AKB48 filming a music video if you can imagine.
 It’s three groups of girls with 16 members each!!
 Others refer to it as “Shell Beach” given the potential to find the prized “Sunrise Shell” often used for jewelry in Hawaii!